GE2025: Singapore Democratic Party launches manifesto, calls for changes to economic, healthcare and housing policies

 According to SDP’s proposal, NOM flats would be built on specially zoned land and can only be sold back to HDB at the purchase price minus lease consumption.

-Under this plan, HDB would hold a buffer stock of flats to enable Singaporeans to obtain their flats with minimal waiting times.
+HDB would also hold a buffer stock of flats to enable Singaporeans to obtain their flats with minimal waiting times.

 Current owners of open market flats will also have the option of converting to the NOM scheme.